 There are countless regional variations and recipes: Romans might prepare lamb soup or cook it in an egg and citrus sauce, southern Italians often put it in a stew, while elsewhere it will be roasted with garlic and rosemary – every family and restaurant will have its own special recipe.

-However, recent years have seen the meat fall off the typical menu, coinciding with a rise in Italians opting for a Vegan diet.
-In five years, the number of Italian lambs sent to slaughter fell by more than half.
-This year, ex-PM Silvio Berlusconi 'adopted' five lambs in a pro-vegetarianism advert.
-If you don’t eat meat, why not opt for the veggie-friendly lamb cake – an elaborate dessert made in the shape of a lamb, which you can find in many bakeries.
+If you don’t eat meat, why not opt for the veggie-friendly lamb cake – an elaborate dessert made in the shape of a sheep, which you can find in many bakeries.

-Enjoyed as a side dish or appetizer, artichokes are a springtime staple and a likely candidate for the Easter meal.
+Stuffed, braised or fried, enjoyed as a side dish or appetizer, artichokes are a springtime staple and a common feature of the Easter meal.

 Torta alla Pasqualina (Easter pie)